-Fields that provide services directly to the public or involve practicing tasks that require extensive practice may require professionals to hold a license in order to prove that they have met all of the practical requirements set forth by the state.
-In fields related to counseling, licensure may be required prior to working with individual clients in the field.
+Fields that provide services directly to the public or involve tasks that require extensive practice may require professionals to hold a license in order to prove that they have met all of the requirements set forth by the state.
+In fields related to counseling, LMFT credentials may be required prior to working with individual clients in the field.

-Holding your license can help you to become eligible for careers that were unattainable without it.
-The process for achieving a professional license may involve completing master’s or doctoral level degree programs, taking part in supervised practice requirements in a real-world setting, and finishing a state board examination in your field.
+Having a license can open up many career opportunities.
+The path to licensure may involve completing master’s- or doctoral-level degree programs, taking part in supervised practice requirements in a real-world setting, and finishing a state board examination in your field.

-Accredited educational programs, face-to-face experience in the field, and a test of your knowledge are the largest and most primary factors in licensure in this field specifically.
+Accredited educational programs, face-to-face experience in the field, and a test of your knowledge are the most significant factors for licensure in this field.
 Your hard work and attention to detail can help to ensure that you have made the right decisions to become licensed in the future.

 Consider a Featured Online Counseling Program